<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=121149053239937&amp;ev=PageView&amp;noscript=1">

 Block paving can be a beautiful addition to any landscape.
 However, it’s also going to take special care to maintain.
 If it is properly installed, a barrier will be laid to prevent ground growth from coming up through the pavers.
 However, even when properly installed, that barrier can wear down and shift over time, resulting in the eventual growth of weeds in your driveway, concrete pavers, and other areas where you wouldn’t expect to find them.

 The problem here isn’t just that weeds are unsightly.
 They are, but in this instance, they’re also at risk of causing damage to your paving.
 The weeds can grow up between the blocks and cause them to shift, become unsettled, and create an uneven walking surface.
-Fortunately, there is an answer, and it starts by educating yourself and then calling the experts at Yard Dawgs lawn care to handle all of your weed control needs.
+Fortunately, there is an answer, and it starts by educating yourself on how to stop weeds from growing and then calling the experts at Yard Dawgs lawn care to handle all of your weed control needs.

 To keep weeds from growing in your block paving, sealing is usually recommended.
 In the guide below, we’ll discuss that and why it’s best to keep the pavers clean and free of buildup in the first place to prevent weeds from starting.
 If you’ve got a properly installed paver patio or walkway, it shouldn’t have a huge problem with weeds.
 However, if you notice that it’s starting to show signs of wear as it ages, it might be time to address the problem.